-The parent/guardian of the child must have a working email address and a social security number to register for the the online application.
-The parent/guardian of the child must electronically sign the Agreement to Participate terms and complete the student evaluation for each child.
-Please allow at least 45 minutes to complete the application.
+The parent of the child must have a working email address and a social security number to register for the the online application.
+The parent of the child must electronically sign the Agreement to Participate terms and complete the student evaluation for each child.

-The OSP is hosting several application events throughout the District.
-Parents/guardians who submit applications at an OSP event will have their applications reviewed by the Program Team.To find an application event in your neighborhood, visit Upcoming Dates for event details.
-View the Application Checklist for information on items to bring to prove eligibility.
+The OSP hosts several application events throughout the District.
+Families who submit applications at an OSP event will have their applications reviewed by an OSP team member.To find the nearest application event, visit Upcoming Dates for event details.
+View the application checklist for information on items to bring to prove eligibility.

 Along with filling out an application, you will need to provide documentation to prove the residential, age and financial requirements for the program.
 Use the application checklist to learn which documents are acceptable to prove eligibility.
 Parents/guardians who have confirmed application submissions will begin to receive notification of the status of their student's application documents.

 Once the Trust has determined if your child is eligible for a K-12 scholarship, he/she will go through Baseline Testing.
 After baseline testing, scholarships will be awarded through a lottery held in 2015.

 Students currently participating in the OSP must renew and prove eligibility each school year to continue using the scholarship.
 Parents/guardians can renew their child's scholarship at an application event.
 To renew a scholarship, parents/guardians must meet the the following requirements: